JetBrains/guide/site/javascript/tutorials/eleventy-tsx/layouts/index.md

 Well...sitting in Vitest and working with actual builds using actual Eleventy -- the data cascade, from Markdown files on disk.
 That...may be the topic of another tutorial.

+## Conclusion

+That's a whirlwind tour of adding TypeScript and TSX to your 11ty tooling.
+More than that, though: embracing component-driven development and testing to stay in the flow, especially when combined with the debugger.

+Give it a try and let us know what you think in the comments below.